Phylomeny Go buy glasses.

 5. because I like to throw my phone around carelessly;

-6. because my fingertips are too large to type on those tiny touchpad keys;
+6. because my hands and fingertips are too large to type on those tiny touchscreen keys.

 Join the resistance, my friends!
-(Literally.)
+(Literally.
+My friends in real life.)
 Because I don’t want to wait while you check Facebook under the table every five minutes.